beagleboard/k3-image-gen/README.md

 There are two images downloaded and consumed by the build process.

-    * ti-sci-firmware-am65x-hs-enc.bin: Encrypted HS SYSFW image
+    * ti-sci-firmware-{soc}-hs-enc.bin: Encrypted HS SYSFW image
-    * ti-sci-firmware-am65x-hs-cert.bin: Inner-certificate for HS SYSFW image
+    * ti-sci-firmware-{soc}-hs-cert.bin: Inner-certificate for HS SYSFW image

 The inner-certificate is signed by the key provided by the **TI_SECURE_DEV_PKG** path producing an outer-certificate.
-These images are then appended to produce the final **sysfw.bin** which is bundled with the configuration data exactly as the non-HS version above.
+These images are then appended to produce the final **sysfw-{soc}-{configuration}.bin** which is bundled with the configuration data exactly as the non-HS version above.

 Important Notes
 ---------------